Bryce-Davidson/Responsive-CSS-Course/day_3/README.md

 # Day 3 - Enter `max-width`

-On this day Kevin begins talking about max-width property of elemnts.
+On this day Kevin begins talking about the max-width property.

-max-width allows you to set a size for an element such that the element will not grow beyond that width upon being introduced on larger screen sizes.
+max-width allows you to set a size for an element such that the element will not grow beyond that width upon being introduced on a larger screen sizes.

+Kevin recomends using `max-width` with a pixel value.

 ## Challenge #2